RhiH/periodic-flip/TESTING.md

 * During the process, once the js was written and was working, the focus shifted to the styling of the cards, and editing the css to create a user-friendly site.

+* During the deployment it was discovered that the images were returning a 404 error.
+This was queried on Slack, and it was pointed out that the pages needed to be relative not absolute.
+After a quick amount of amending the deployed version had the correct images.

 **Validations**

 HTML checker